-Because the black pixels are 'off' in an OLED display, the contrast ratios are also higher than LCD screens.
+Because the black pixels are 'off' in an OLED display, the contrast ratios are also higher compared to LCD screens.
 AMOLED displays have a very fast refresh rate too, but on the down side are not quite as visible in direct sunlight as backlit LCDs.
 Screen burn-in and diode degradation (because they are organic) are other factors to consider.

 On the positive side, AMOLED screens can be made thinner than LCDs (because they don't require a backlit layer) and they can also be made flexible.

 What's the difference between OLED, AMOLED and Super AMOLED

 OLED stands for Organic Light Emitting Diode.
 An OLED display is comprised of thin sheets electroluminescent material, the main benefit of which is they produce their own light, and so don't require a backlight, cutting down on energy requirements.
 OLED displays are more commonly referred to as AMOLED displays when used on smartphones or TVs.

 As we've already covered, the AM part of AMOLED stands for Active Matrix, which is different from a Passive Matrix OLED (P-OLED), though these are less common in smartphones.

 Super AMOLED is the name given by Samsung to its displays that used to only be found in high-end models, but have now trickled down to more modestly specced devices.
 Like IPS LCDs, Super AMOLED improves upon the basic AMOLED premise by integrating the touch response layer into the display itself, rather than as an extra layer on top.